Caravan Antifreeze - Your Questions Answered!

 2. Corrosion Inhibitor: hot surfaces in the caravan heating system can corrode over time.
 This prevents that from happening.

 3. Keeps Your System Clean: The caravan antifreeze is also a biocide that prevents bacteria from growing in your heating system.

 4. Coolant: Protects your system by stopping it from overheating.

 Why Are There Different Colour Antifreezes?

-Contrary to some advise out there, colours are not a sure fire way of telling apart different types of Antifreeze products.
+You may be wondering which antifreeze you should be using.
+Contrary to some advice out there, colours are not a sure-fire way of telling apart different types of caravan antifreeze products.
 There is a basic guide along the lines of: